screaminglineage/bass/README.md

 ### Compare and Jumps
 - `cmp`                  - sets the comparison flag (0 if equal, 1 if first is greater, -1 if first is less)
 - `jump`                 - unconditional jump to label
-- `jumpz`                - jump if comparsion flag is 0
+- `jumpz`                - jump if comparison flag is 0
 - `jumpg`                - jump if comparison flag is 1
-- `jumpl`                - jump if comparision flag is -1
+- `jumpl`                - jump if comparison flag is -1
+- `call`                 - jump to a label after pushing the current program counter onto the stack
+- `return`               - pop the stack and jump to the address

 Examples
 ```asm